st7712/sts-cool-selfbot/README.md

   - ping_back - pings back the person that pinged your
   - repeat_message, repeat_message - will repeat any message sent by any user, you can blacklist a specific channel by typing "blacklistchannel" inside of it
   - repeat_message, repeat_commands - will not ignore commands sent by other users when repeated. it means that if someone sends a command (e.g. >fox) it will be executed on the bot

-#

- - if you want to use the exe file i made for this to setup the selfbot and yeah you can get it from https://bayfiles.com/X4Kck3jaz5/st_s_cool_selfbot_exe

 # Legality